GMornat/Debclean/README.md

 * Updates system and packages

 ### Who can use this program ?
-Anyone with Ubuntu system or official variants (Xubuntu, Lubuntu, Kubuntu)
+Anyone with a GNU/Linux system which has Aptitude (apt) package manager

 ### How to launch the program ?
 * Download source code